wp-plugins/yop-poll/readme.txt

 5. Can I ask for additional information from my voters?

 	Yes, you can customize your poll to request additional information.
 Eg. name, email, age, profession.
-To include this, when you create your poll using the "Add New Yop Poll" form, go to "Custom Text Fields" -> "Add new custom field" and include as many requests as you need.
+To include this, when you create your poll using the "Add New" form, go to "Custom Text Fields" -> "Add new custom field" and include as many requests as you need.

 6. How can I create/modify a template?

-	*  Access the "YOP Poll Templates" menu.
+	*  Access the "Templates" menu.

 	*  If you want to create a new template use the "Add new" option and include the corresponding HTML/visual code.

-	*  If you want to modify an existing template, select it from the YOP Poll Templates list and choose "Edit".
+	*  If you want to modify an existing template, select it from the Templates list and choose "Edit".
 You will access the HTML/visual code you want to edit.

 7. How do I check the results?

-	*  Locate the poll you want to evaluate by accessing "All YOP Polls".
+	*  Locate the poll you want to evaluate by accessing "All Polls".

 	*  Below the name of the poll you have several options.